Our range of detectors - Choose the solution that suits you best

 Radon is a so-called “inert” gas that is also radioactive.
 It emits ionising radiation.
 If people suffer excessive exposure to this radiation in their workplace or at home, it can lead to cell damage and therefore to cancer.
 Radon is responsible for up to 14% of all cases of lung cancer in the world.
 So measurements are crucial.

-Radon comes from the ground
+Radon comes from the soil

 You use detectors to measure radon